erkankarabulut/erkankarabulut.github.io/_posts/2023-11-14-digital-twins.md

 **TL;DR:** With great simplicity, digital replica of a physical system with a bidirectional communication in between is referred as Digital Twins (DTs).
 They are not new.
 DTs are different from what most would think of Internet of Things (IoT) networks, yet they can be an IoT network.
-And they are becoming highly popular in the past 5 years.
-This article argues a relation (possibly causation) in between recent developments in AI and the hype around DTs.
-It also summarizes how semantic technologies (ontologies and knowledge graphs) are being utilized in DTs.
+And they are becoming highly popular in the past 5 years, due to the advancements in networking technologies (5G) as well as the involvement of semantic technologies in smart environments in general.
+Semantics help with system/data modeling, interoperability, (implicit) relation extraction/learning, and reasoning in digital twins.

 **Table of Contents**